aaimio/logicful-templates/docs/README.md

 ### `<CompileAndTransform>`

 Allows you to transform the output of its compiled children using the passed `transform` function.

+1. It compiles its children to an HTML string
+2. It executes the `transform` prop
+3. It injects the output of the `transform` call back into the DOM

+This could be useful if you rely on a function to execute after compiling a template, but the output of that function needs to be embedded into the final result, e.g. to ensure you've added all child components' styles to a [JSS Style Sheets Registry](https://cssinjs.org/jss-api?v=v10.9.0#style-sheets-registry) or to simply transform the compiled HTML of its children.

 ```TSX
 import type { FunctionComponent } from 'react';